Here is what it will look like with the seats added. Right now they haven't been bolted down.

 Wheel Assembly

 Easier than I thought!
 The plans show you how to make the assembly from metal.
 The kit has the pieces made and they go together like love and marriage.
 A little pressure needed to push the spindle down over the wheel bolt in order to tighten or loosen onto the wheel.
-The steering arms (twisted pieces) have a larger hole that fits on the wheel axle.
-Don't forget to put the steering rod connector (little black piece with a hole in the end for the rod) on the inside of the bracket when inserting the long 8" bolt.

 Steering column